 Seminar: Culminating Experience Seminar (890)

 The 890 culminating experience course is not available for most programs.
 Check the department/program Bulletin information or handbook.
 The seminar may require a culminating paper, presentation, or exam.
 This requirement must show evidence of the application of knowledge and techniques learned in the field of study.
 This course requires additional supervision by the CE faculty.
-See program handbook for information.
-Most departments or programs provide manuals or information about the major-specific requirements.
+See the academic program handbook for information.
+Most departments or programs provide manuals or information about major-specific requirements.
 A Report of Completion form must be filed in Graduate Studies by the deadline date stated in the University calendar.

 Supervised Field Internships (892)